MeetMangrove/playbook/organize_a_monthly_meeting.md

 Be sure to be the first at the bar to welcome the guest.
 Make yourself available and don’t hesitate to discuss with the first-time people.

+Make sure to have a good **camera** to document the event and that someone takes the responsibility for the pictures :)